PPE Selection, Limitations, and Basic Monitoring Instruments

 Key Takeaways

-- PPE must be selected for the recognized hazard, exposure route, task, environment, and worker fit.
+- PPE must match the recognized hazard, the exposure route, the task, the environment, and the individual worker's fit.

-- CHST-level judgment includes knowing when specialized industrial hygiene or competent technical support is needed.
+- CHST judgment includes recognizing when industrial hygiene or other qualified technical support is required.

 PPE Selection, Limitations, and Basic Monitoring Instruments

-Personal protective equipment is often visible, but visibility does not make it the strongest control.
-PPE works at the worker, after the hazard still exists.
-For that reason, a CHST should first consider elimination, substitution, engineering controls, and administrative controls.
-When PPE is needed, it must be selected for the specific hazard, exposure route, task conditions, duration, and worker.
-Wrong PPE can create a false sense of safety.
+Personal protective equipment (PPE) is the most visible control, but visibility does not make it the strongest.
+PPE acts at the worker, after the hazard still exists, so the CHST first considers elimination, substitution, engineering, and administrative controls.
+When PPE is needed it must be selected for the specific hazard, exposure route, task, duration, and worker.
+The wrong PPE creates a false sense of safety — the most dangerous failure mode, because the worker believes they are protected.

 PPE selection logic

-The first question is what can harm the worker.
-Flying particles, chemical splash, corrosive liquid, arc flash, falling objects, sharp edges, heat, noise, silica dust, welding radiation, and traffic exposure require different protection.
-The second question is how exposure occurs: inhalation, skin contact, eye contact, ingestion, impact, cut, puncture, burn, fall, or electrical contact.
-The third question is whether the PPE is compatible with other required protection and with the task.
+Ask three questions.
+First, what can harm the worker — flying particles, chemical splash, corrosive liquid, arc flash, falling objects, sharp edges, heat, noise, silica dust, welding radiation, traffic?
+Second, how does exposure occur — inhalation, skin or eye contact, ingestion, impact, cut, puncture, burn, fall, or electrical contact?
+Third, is the PPE compatible with the other required protection and with the task itself?
+Eye and face protection should meet ANSI/ISEA Z87.1; head protection meets ANSI Z89.1; hearing protection is required when an 8-hour time-weighted average reaches 85 dBA (OSHA's action level).

 | Hazard | Common PPE considerations | Key limitation |